garethltm/obsibrain/INFOSYS303 - Solutions Architecture/The Open Group Architectural Framework (TOGAF).md

 - an [[Enterprise Architecture (EA)]] methodology & framework to improve business efficiency
 	1. Helps businesses define their goals & align them with architecture objectives around enterprise [[software development]]
 	2. Has been used by [[enterprise architects]] as a common language to plot IT development strategies
-	3. Was developed in 199
+	3. Was developed in 1995 to help enterprises & [[enterprise architects]] align on cross-departmental projects in a structured manner to facilitate key business objectives

+## Fundamental Aim
+- to support critical busine